-1. Your skin care routine should be kept simple and effective.
+1. Your skincare routine should be kept simple and effective.
 If you complicate it you will be less likely to continue using the right products for your skin.

 3. Don’t just use any sunblock.
-A sunblock is going to be your biggest weapon against ageing as in New Zealand the sun causes up to 80% of visible signs of ageing.
+A sunblock is going to be your biggest weapon against ageing as in New Zealand the sun causes up to 80% of visible signs of aging.
 Being your most important home care product use a good one.
 A good one should have 18% plus zinc in the formulation, as this ingredient is a physical block and the only one proven to reflect UVA.
-The only other form of sunblock you should be using is a doctors formula liposome lotion (Acpinica) which acts as a physical block.
+The only other form of sunblock you should be using is a doctor’s formula liposome lotion (Acpinica) which acts as a physical block.

-4. Do wear a sunblock every day and reapply.
+4. Do wear sunblock every day and reapply.
 Even if you spend most of the day inside there are windows where rays can penetrate and lighting that emits UV light.
-In the winter you will still get UV exposure especially in New Zealand where we have a huge hole in our ozone.
+In the winter you will still get UV exposure, especially in New Zealand where we have a huge hole in our ozone.

 5. Do wash your hands before cleansing.
 This is due to the bacteria contact on the hands and if you have open lesions or spots you will allow the bacteria in, this can lead to secondary infection.